 - Only supports Bitcoin

 Table of Contents

-- 3 Electrum Wallet Review: How Good is the Electrum Wallet?
+- 3. How Good is the Electrum Wallet?

-- 4 Electrum Wallet Review: How to Set Up the Electrum Wallet
+- 4. How to Set Up the Electrum Wallet?

-- 5 Electrum Wallet Review: How to Use the Electrum Wallet
+- 5. How to Use the Electrum Wallet?

-The name wallet is a little bit misleading though.
+The term "wallet" is a little bit misleading, though.
 Unlike your real-life wallet, nothing is actually stored in a cryptocurrency wallet.
 The software simply acts to communicate with the blockchain of the cryptocurrency the wallet is designed for.

 There are lots of different types of cryptocurrency wallets.
 Some hold just one digital asset.
 Meanwhile, other store lots.
 Some are highly secure, and others are not.
 Before I get started on this Electrum wallet review properly, let’s look at a few of the different types of wallets available.

 The most secure cryptocurrency wallets available are known as cold wallets.
 They are great for long-term storage of cryptocurrencies.
 There are two main types of cold wallets: paper wallets and hardware wallets:

 Paper wallets provide the maximum level of security if you set them up properly.
 However, this isn’t easy to do in a way that is completely secure.
 They are free but, due to the difficulty in setting them up, they are not recommended for new cryptocurrency users.